Let’s Answer the Question, “Why Should Students Be Allowed to Use Cell Phones in Class?” With 9 Reasons

 2. Using Educational Apps

 There is a multitude of educational apps out there designed for students of all ages and all subject areas.
 Choosing a few of these apps to use to give your students extra practice on a skill or target a specific area of need can be quite beneficial.
+Take a look at our articles on educational VR apps or vocabulary games.

 Everything Has Already Been Thought Up for You